-- 2.01 Saint Lucia's agricultural sector provides the main source of livelihood security, household food security and incomes for 22% of the population; an estimated household population of 32,919, on 11,000 farm holdings.
-The area under agricultural production is estimated at 13,771 hectares growing mostly a variety of crops, with small livestock, inland fisheries and aquaculture.
-According to the country's capability map of Saint Lucia, only just over 3,000 hectares of this area is suited to cultivation due to steep slopes.
-In addition, there is evidence of reduction in the areas under production and abandonment of farmlands by small farmers due to weak water security, since mostly shallow rooted crops are grown, resulting in regrowth and land cover in non-agricultural biodiversity (TNC-2017). - 2.02 The productivity of the livelihood base is highly vulnerable to the impacts of CC and CV, such as hurricanes, intense rainfall, floods, droughts and temperature changes.
-Even normal rainfall is a trigger for multiple landslides with extensive soil erosion and heavy sedimentation that cause devastating losses to the farms.
+- 2.01 Saint Lucia's agricultural sector provides the main source of livelihood security, household food security and incomes for 22% of the population.
+This constitutes an estimated household population of 32,919, on 11,000 farm holdings.
+The area under agricultural production is estimated at 13,771 hectares, growing mostly a variety of crops, with small livestock, inland fisheries and aquaculture.
+According to the country's capability map, just over 3,000 hectares of this area is suited to cultivation due to steep slopes.
+In addition, there is evidence of reduction in the areas under production and an increase in abandonment of farmlands by small farmers, due to weak water security, resulting in regrowth and land cover in non-agricultural biodiversity (TNC-2017). - 2.02 The productivity of the livelihood base is highly vulnerable to the impacts of CC and CV, such as hurricanes, intense rainfall, floods, droughts and temperature changes.
+Even normal rainfall can a trigger multiple landslides with extensive soil erosion and heavy sedimentation, which results in devastating losses to the farms.
 Frequent disruptions from sedimentation in freshwater and coastal and marine ecosystems services often affect tourism-based livelihoods in rural coastline communities on the west and south-west of the country.
-Sedimentation and boulders also block river channels causing flooding in low lying areas.
+Sedimentation and boulders also blocked river channels causing flooding in low lying areas.
 Small livestock farmers experience mortality in the herds, particularly among the young in goats and sheep, with cooler weather from prolonged rainfall, and small aquaculture farmers frequently experience losses, as the ponds go into disuse from siltation.
-Waterlogging and poor drainage is also problematic in low lying farms. - 2.03 Official GOSL documents20 are in agreement that the likely impact of CC and CV will result in significant decreases in annual rainfall and increasing demands for water by the agri sector.
+Waterlogging and poor drainage is also problematic in low lying farms. - 2.03 Official GOSL documents are in agreement, that the likely impacts of CC and CV will result in significant decreases in annual rainfall and increasing demands for water by the agriculture sector.
 Dry months will be drier and occur earlier, and soil water deficits in the lower lying areas could expand into the wet interior where most of the moisture from rainfall accumulates (Figure D).
 With no projections on the potential for underground water in sustainable development, and no natural water bodies, the country is highly dependent on overflows from land into dams and reservoirs.
 Due to the topography and soil type of the country most of this water runs rapidly to the coastlines.
-In these circumstances the projected decrease in rainfall of up to 57% or 350-400 mm is of concern to the country as an increase in water demand will affect all areas of productivity.
+In these circumstances the projected decrease in rainfall of up to 57% or '350-400 mm is of concern to the country, as an increase in water demand will affect all areas of productivity. - 2.04 In the context of CC and CV, water insecurity for agriculture could pose a major problem for livelihood security in farming populations.
+Drying of soils is expected to worsen in soils already low in water